chrispohlmanmx/new_home_site/src/content/posts/the-importance-of-failure.md

 title: The Importance of Failure
 author: Chris Pohlman
 description:
-    Failure is the best way to learn, and you can and should try to optimize it
+    Failure is the best way to learn, you can and should try to optimize it
 tags:
     [
         "failure",